hungaikev/pitstop/README.md

    - `docker volume create sqlserverdata`
    - `docker volume create rabbitmqdata`

+  You need to create two firewall rules for port `5300` both inbound and outbound.

 ## Starting the application
 This is it, you're now ready to spin up the system!
 Open up a Powershell window and go to the `Pitstop/src` folder.
 Then issue the following command: `docker-compose up`.
 This will start the solution with a single instance of the API services.